 -Topic: Neurobiological Basis of Metacognition: Examining the Temporal Priority of Monitoring and Control Processes Through Event-Related Potentials, and Its Relationship with Attention and Perceptual Processes (Supported by TÜBİTAK 1001 program).

-In the generally accepted model developed by Nelson and Narens (1990) for explaining metacognitive processes, it is not clear whether if there is a temporal priority of monitoring and control processes during feeling of knowing (FOK) processes.
-The proposed project had two main purposes.
-The first aim was to examine whether there is a temporal priority between the monitoring and control processes by using event-related potentials (ERP), during the FOK judgments, which is a type of metacognition.
-It is known that FOK judgments are affected by the type of memory task (Irak, 2005, 2009).
-Therefore, in this proposed study, FOK judgments were measured separately using semantic and episodic memory tasks.
-The second aim of the study was to examine the relationship of metacognition with attention and perceptual processes again through ERPs.
-In this direction, it was examined whether there is a relationship between the ERPs obtained during the Stroop and Marking Test and the ERPs to be obtained during the metacognitive performance.
+In the widely accepted Nelson and Narens (1990) model of metacognitive processes, it remains unclear whether monitoring or control processes hold temporal priority during Feeling-of-Knowing (FOK) judgments.
+This study had two primary objectives.
+The first aim was to examine whether monitoring or control processes occur first during FOK judgments, a key aspect of metacognition.
+Prior research indicates that FOK judgments are influenced by the type of memory task (Irak, 2005, 2009).
+Therefore, in this study, FOK judgments were assessed separately within semantic and episodic memory tasks.
+The second aim was to investigate how metacognition relates to attention and perceptual processes using ERPs.
+Specifically, the study examined whether ERPs recorded during the Stroop and Marking Test correlate with ERPs obtained during metacognitive performance.

 -Topic: The Effect of Addiction to Violent Video Games on Cognitive Processes and Event-Related Brain Potentials